Shady-Data/07-Network-Programming/WireShark Lab.md

 capabilities.
 Answer the following questions, based on your Wireshark experimentation:

-1.List 3 different protocolsthat appear in the protocol column in the unfiltered packet-listing window in step 7 above.
+1.List 3 different protocols that appear in the protocol column in the unfiltered packet-listing window in step 7 above.